istio/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 Although the above configuration may be correct if you are intentionally sending plaintext on port 443 (e.g., `curl http://httpbin.org:443`), generally port 443 is dedicated for HTTPS traffic.

-Sending an HTTPS request like `curl https://httpbin.org`, which defaults to port 443, will result in an error something like `curl: (35) error:1408F10B:SSL routines:ssl3_get_record:wrong version number`.
+Sending an HTTPS request like `curl https://httpbin.org`, which defaults to port 443, will result in an error like `curl: (35) error:1408F10B:SSL routines:ssl3_get_record:wrong version number`.
 The access logs may also show an error like `400 DPE`.